THP-JOE/Python_TMP007/README.md

 Please support Adafruit (though I have no connection to them) and open-source hardware by purchasing products from Adafruit!

 Written by Joe Gutting.
-MIT license, all text above must be included in any redistribution
+MIT license, all text above must be included in any redistribution Credit to Adafruit for their Arduino TMP007 library as well as their Adafruit GPIO I2C library.
+Also to Tony Dicola for his BMP python library which I used as a template.